 8. Invest in your family

-The main reason we work is to care for the needs of our family.
-So, it’s no wonder that we think of their needs when we receive a large tax refund.
+The main reason we work is to care for the needs of our loved ones.
+So, it’s no wonder that we think of them when we receive a large tax refund.

 When we have their physical needs covered, sometimes the best thing we can provide them with is time spent together doing something fun.
-In fact, experiential purchases contribute more to our overall happiness than do material purchases.
-In other words, you can experience more happiness in “doing” rather than in “having.”14
+In fact, research shows that experiential purchases contribute more to our overall happiness than do material purchases.
+One reason is because we’re more likely to second-guess our material purchases than our experiential ones.9

-The world spent an entire year of not “doing” much.
-So any experience — small or big — will probably fit the bill.
-How does a visit to the zoo or museum or attending a play or concert sound?
-You could also take a cooking or art class through community ed.
+Now that the world has opened up, you can choose from a plethora of fun experiences — such as visiting a zoo or a museum, attending a play or a concert, or taking a cooking or an art class.
 Thinking bigger?
-Use that tax money to start a vacation fund or to contribute to an RV for a road trip to Yellowstone.
+Use that tax money to start a vacation fund.
 Whatever experience you choose, you can revisit it again and again by talking about it with friends and family.

 9. Help others